NVIDIA/aistore/bench/soaktest/README.md

 ### Excel

-First, right click on the heading above the column and click `Format Cells ...`.
+First, right-click on the heading above the column and click `Format Cells ...`.

 <img src="/docs/images/soak-time-excel-step1.png" width="50%" >

 Next, in the displayed dialog window, select the `Custom` option in the `Category` box, and change the text in the `Type` textbox to `MM/DD/YY HH:MM:SS.000`.
 Then, click the `ok` button.

 > If the column is used in a graph, `HH:MM:SS` should be used instead of `MM/DD/YY HH:MM:SS.000` to reduce clutter in the resulting graph.

 <img src="/docs/images/soak-time-excel-step2.png" width="50%" >